Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - [SELECT YELLOW]
 - [RESET SELECTION]

 The payments can also be processed manually.
-Click any payment in the list to display its values in the entry line fields.
+Click any payment in the list to display its values in the input line fields.

 - *Seq. no.*